 Jason is the head track and field and cross country coach at the Charles E. Smith Jewish Day School (CESJDS) and is a certified coach through USA Track and Field (USATF) and the Road Runners Club of America (RRCA).

-Over the past 10 years, Jason’s teams have won 14 Potomac Athletic Valley Conference (PVAC) League Championships, and finished runner-up at the 2016 Boys Private School Cross Country State Championship.
-In 2013, the CESJDS Girls Cross Country team became the only team in PVAC history to win four consecutive cross country championships.
+Over the past 11 years, Jason’s teams have won 17 Potomac Athletic Valley Conference (PVAC) League Championships, and won the 2017 Maryland Private School Boys’ Cross Country State Championship.

 Jason has been a competitive runner since high school and has focused on the half marathon distance for the past several years.
 In the summer of 2013, Jason earned a silver medal as a member of Team USA’s half marathon team that competed in the 2013 World Maccabiah Games in Israel.

 In 2015, Jason was inducted into the Walt Whitman H.S.
-Athletic Hall of Fame, and in 2016 he was named a Brooks Running Inspiring Coach of the Year Finalist, won the President’s Council on Fitness, Sports and Nutrition Community Leadership Award, and was inducted into the JCCGW Sports Hall of Fame.
+Athletic Hall of Fame, and in 2016 he was named a Brooks Running Inspiring Coach of the Year Finalist, won the President’s Council on Fitness, Sports and Nutrition Community Leadership Award, and was inducted into the Bender JCC of Greater Washington Sports Hall of Fame.

 Jason is a graduate of the Wharton School of the University of Pennsylvania and Johns Hopkins University’s School of Education (M.S. in Counseling).
 Jason is a member of the boards of the University of Pennsylvania’s Track & Cross Country programs, the Grassroot Project, and Hope for Henry.